-Now keep in mind there is not a set in stone fee Realtors have to charge.
-We all charge what we feel we are worth based on the services provide.
-Some Realtors charge more, some charge less and you decide what is most important and who is worth it.
+Now keep in mind there is not a fee set in stone that Realtors have to charge.
+We all charge what we feel we are worth based on the services we provide.
+Some Realtors charge more, some charge less, so you can decide what is most important and who is worth it.

 My fees are and always have been 7% on the first $100,000 and 2.5% on the balance (+5% GST).

-For example; You Vancouver Realtor markets and sells your home for $1,000,000
+For example, your Vancouver Realtor markets and sells your home for $1,000,000

 Your selling fee would be $7,000 + $22,500 = $29,500 + 5% GST = $30,975